moinahmed/data-cleaning/CodeBook.md

 labels_train <- fread(input = 'UCI HAR Dataset/train/y_train.txt', sep = ' ')
 ```

+Through dim(<datatable>) you can get the dimensions of each of the above data table.
+You can run dim over above data tables and make sure the data load is successful.

 #### 1 - Merges the training and the test sets to create one data set.